engity-com/bifroest/CONTRIBUTING.md

 #### Schedule

 There are no fixed cycles for releases.
-Currently, they are triggered as soon bugfixes, security updates or main features arriving.
+Currently, they are triggered as soon bugfixes, security updates, or main features arrive.

 #### Creation